xTheBHox/15418-f18-nonogram/README.md

 ## Summary

 This project aims to implement a fast parallel nonogram solver that scales to large puzzles and scales for puzzles with high ambiguity.

-We will also consider the design of data structures tha facilitate parallelism for such an application.
+We will also consider the design of data structures that facilitate parallelism for such an application.

 ## Background